-Zoltán Fejérvári was a student at Béla Bartók Conservatory from 2000 to 2005.
-In 2005 he was admitted to Franz Liszt Academy of Music, where he studied with András Kemenes and Dénes Várjon.
-From 2006 to 2008 he continued his studies at Escuela Superior de Música Reina Sofía in Madrid with Prof. Dmitry Bashkirov.
+From 2000 to 2005 he was student at the Béla Bartók Conservatory, then in 2005 he was admitted to the Franz Liszt Music Academy to András Kemenes and Dénes Várjon.
+From 2006 to 2008 he continued his studies at the Escuela Superior de Música Reina Sofía in Madrid with scholarship at Prof. Dmitry Bashkirov.

-Zoltán has played together with such musicians as Gary Hoffman, Zakhar Bron, and Frans Helmerson, and has given concerts with the Budapest Festival Orchestra, the Hungarian National Philharmonic Orchestra, T-Com Symphonic Orchestra and the Budapest Strings.
+Zoltán Fejérvári played together with famous musicians as Gary Hoffman, Zakhar Bron or Frans Helmerson and he gave concerts with the Budapest Festival Orchestra, Hungarian National Philharmonic Orchestra, T-Com Symphonic Orchestra and the Budapest Strings.

 What others have to say about Tamás

 The very young and very promising Zoltán Fejérvári’s Dante Sonata was a fine solution of a magnificent task…His performance displayed conception and greatness, excellent manual skills and reliability.
 (Café Momus, 07/10/2011)

 For me the hero of the evening was a single musician: the pianist Zoltán Fejérvári.
 Janáček’ Capriccio is, in fact, a true piano concerto, a complex and demanding piano piece; but he also contributed to the two Stockhausen pieces; he was on stage all evening.
 He accomodated himself to composers, colleagues, and syles with humbleness.
 He did not even try to „perform”, attracting extra attention.
 He merely solved his tasks – whatever they were.
 (Café Momus, Zoltán Kocsis and the UMZE, 17/02/2011)